theherk/machina-assessment/chatgpt.md

 ## Benefits 🌟

-The benefits are beyond measure or comprehension.
+The benefits are beyond measure.
 This is an extremely large model that can pass law exams [^2], has potential in healthcare diagnosis [^3], and apparently has better bedside manner than many doctors [^4].

 You can absolutely ask it to:

 > Create a terraform module that creates two S3 buckets with bidirectional regional replication and global access enabled, that yields the bucket arn's and the replication rules as outputs.

+or:

 > Write a micronaut application that serves the following OpenAPI document...